dlauterbach/marketplace/avoiding_common_attacks.md

 * All inputs to ```createListing``` function are validated using ```require```.
 The listing Title is limited to 32 characters and listing Description to 256 characters.
 Listing Price is required to be greater than zero to prevent underflow.

-* Developed tests to test that a regular user is not able to execute "onlyAdmin" functions including assigning themselves as an administrator.
+* Developed tests to test that a regular user is not able to execute ```onlyAdmin``` functions including assigning themselves as an administrator.

 * Implemented ```Ownable``` contract to restrict write access to the storage contract ```EternalStorage``` only to the business logic contract ```MarketPlace```.